MikroElektronika/mikrosdk_click_v2/clicks/expand16/README.md

 err_t expand16_set_output_state ( expand16_t *ctx, uint8_t clr_mask, uint8_t set_mask );
 ```

-## Example Description

-> This example demonstrates the use of Expand 16 Click board by setting and reading
-  the ports state.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration which sets